civican/legisinfo/44-1/bills/C-26/bill_text.md

 Whereas the Government of Canada acknowledges that because some cyber systems are critically important to vital services and vital systems their disruption could have serious consequences for national security or public safety;

-Whereas the Government of Canada, through its national cyber security strategy, is committed to enhancing the security and resilience of the critical cyber systems of the federally regulated private sector and to exercising leadership in cyber security to foster collaboration across Canada and around the world;
+Whereas the Government of Canada, through its national cyber security strategy, is committed to enhancing the security and resilience of the critical cyber systems of the federally regulated sector and to exercising leadership in cyber security to foster collaboration across Canada, **with the provinces and territories** and around the world;

-And whereas the Government of Canada is committed to working with various stakeholders, including the federally regulated private sector, to help protect those systems and to encourage information sharing among the stakeholders;
+Whereas the Government of Canada is committed to working with various stakeholders, including the federally regulated sector, to help protect those systems and to encourage information sharing among the stakeholders;

+And whereas the Government of Canada acknowledges the necessity to protect the privacy of Canadians with respect to their personal information in accordance with the `Privacy Act`;

-Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Short Title